Jiefei-Wang/DockerParallel/vignettes/vignette.md

 cluster$workerContainer$getSysPackages()
 #> [1] "package1" "package2"
 ```
 When the contain is deployed, the system packages will be installed via `apt-get install` before the start of the R workers.
 Note that this function only work with the incoming worker container.
 It has no effect on the current running container.
-The Bioconductor foreach doRedis server container does not support this operation.
+The server container does not support this operation.
 You can also set the system packages using

 ```r
 cluster$workerContainer$setSysPackages(c("package1", "package2"))